 At times, the hallucinations may fit with the room that you are in when you experience them, so that you may see animals in your bed or people working in your garden.
 At other times the hallucinations can appear very odd, such as double-decker buses in your kitchen or hallway.

-In most cases, CBS hallucinations do not include familiar people or past events that you may have experienced.
+In most cases, CBS hallucinations don’t include familiar people or past events that you may have experienced.
 The things that you see are usually not threatening or unpleasant, but of course most people are frightened when they first start to have their hallucinations.
 Over time, the more you experience the images, the more comfortable you may become with them.
-You might begin to recognise similar things appearing in your vision, such as the same tiny people, or the same field of flowers.
+You may begin to recognise similar things appearing in your vision, such as the same tiny people, or the same field of flowers.

-There is currently no medical cure for CBS.
+Currently there is no medical cure for CBS.
 When you experience CBS, the most effective form of treatment can come from knowing that the condition is not a mental health problem or a symptom of another disease but is due to sight loss.
-Knowing that CBS usually improves with time (even if it doesn't go away completely) might also help you cope with the hallucinations.
+Knowing that CBS usually improves with time (even if it doesn't go away completely) may also help you cope with the hallucinations.
 Having information on CBS and sharing your experiences with friends or family can also help.